 - 1. Meet all required online course components as set forth under ETSU's online course policy. - 2.
 Complete training that covers both online best practices and technical aspects of teaching online courses.
 The faculty will successfully complete at minimal competency level an assessment delivered through the ETSU learning management system to demonstrate basic knowledge of online pedagogy and approved software applications adopted for online courses. - 3.
-First time course developers should work with ITS throughout the development process.

-- 4. The online course must be fully developed and taught using approved software adopted by ETSU.
+First time course developers should work with ITS throughout the development process. - 4.
+The online course must be fully developed and taught using approved software adopted by ETSU.
 Other software or programs may be used with prior approval from ITS. - 5.
-The MOU will be kept on file in ITS until the developed course has been review for the best practice standards listed in appendix A and B. The faculty member should notify ITS when the course is ready for review. (ats@etsu.edu 439-8611) - 6.
-Developers must submit a self-assessment of the completely developed course to the Internet Program Support Coordinator, using the MOU scoring rubric, before requesting a final review. - 7.
-After the course has been reviewed and required revisions have been made, ITS will forward the MOU to the Chief Information Officer and Senior Vice Provost as well as the Provost for final signatures.
-Extra compensation paperwork will be initiated after all signatures are collected and the completed form has been returned. - 8.
-Courses where the majority of the instructional material dynamically happens during the course, such as discussion heavy courses, may be reviewed after they have been taught the first time.
+The MOU will be kept on file in ITS until the developed course has been reviewed for the best practice standards listed in appendix A and B. The faculty member should notify ITS when the course is ready for review. (ats@etsu.edu 439-8611) - 6.
+After the course has been reviewed and required revisions have been made, ITS will forward the MOU to the Chief Information Officer and Senior Vice Provost for the final signature.
+Extra compensation paperwork will be initiated after all signatures are collected and the completed form has been returned.

+- 7. Courses where the majority of the instructional material dynamically happens during the course, such as discussion heavy courses, may be reviewed after they have been taught the first time and may not be eligible for full compensation. - 8.
+Developing faculty members must have an active employment contract with ETSU at the time of compensation.